-This webinar asks what the heritage sector can do to tackle climate change.
-Mark Makes the case for a global reboot that casts conservation as a leader in the climate action fight.
+This webinar asks what the heritage sector can do to tackle climate change, by making a case for a global reboot that casts conservation as a leader in the climate action fight.
 It introduces the power of embodied carbon, why cultural heritage should play a role in climate action and how heritage sector can address climate chaos through prevention, mitigation and adaptation.
 It acts as a call to action to the sector.

 Mark Thompson Brandt is a member of the ICOMOS Climate Heritage Network International Steering Committee and author of “Building Resilience: Practical Guidelines for The Sustainable Rehabilitation of Buildings in Canada”.
 He is the Senior Conservation Architect & Urbanist at MTBA Associates Architects in Otawa.

 » Climate Adaptation: Framework and Implementation AND accompanying Workbook

 » Climate Adaptation: Making the Case : Guide for advocating for heritage conservation as a form of climate action

 This webinar was recorded on May 20, 2021.
 It was a presentation at Heritage BC’s Annual Conference.

 It has a run-time of 1 hour and 5 minutes.